tremo123/Ogar-unlimited/README.md

  8. Autoban option (see gameserver.ini)
  9. More control (gameserver.ini)
  10. and other features such as merge or nojoin or kick/killrange
- 11. Better physics (ejected mass and split)
+ 11. Better physics (ejected mass and split and virus)
  12. Colortext command (Changes console output color and style)
  13. Live Console (see gameserver.ini, where a live console appears) NOTE: this is way different that Ogarserv's Console
  14. Restart.
 Make it restart automatically or restart manually, Only works if use windows start script